 We are pleased to invite you to attend the annual meeting of stockholders of Cathay General Bancorp.
-The annual meeting will be held on Monday, May 17, 2021, at 5:00 p.m., Pacific Time.
+The annual meeting will be held on Monday, May 16, 2022, at 5:00 p.m., Pacific Time.
 In light of public health concerns regarding the COVID-19 pandemic and to support the health and well-being of our employees, directors, stockholders and the community, the annual meeting will be held exclusively in a virtual format.
 You will be able to vote and submit questions electronically but will not be able to attend in person.

-At the annual meeting, you will be asked to elect four Class I directors to serve until the 2024 annual meeting of stockholders and one Class II director to serve until the 2022 annual meeting of stockholders, vote on an advisory (non-binding) resolution to approve our executive compensation, and ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2021 fiscal year, all as further described in the accompanying proxy statement.
+At the annual meeting, you will be asked to elect four Class II directors to serve until the 2025 annual meeting of stockholders, vote on an advisory (non-binding) resolution to approve our executive compensation, and ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2022 fiscal year, all as further described in the accompanying proxy statement.